Cyber Security Breaches Survey 2025/2026: Article 32 in Practice

 Quick answer

-The DSIT Cyber Security Breaches Survey 2025/2026, published 30 April 2026, records that only 47% of UK businesses have deployed two-factor authentication, that 14% hold personal data without encryption or anonymisation, and that just 25% have a formal incident response plan.
+The DSIT Cyber Security Breaches Survey 2025/2026, published 30 April 2026, records that only 47% of UK businesses require two-factor authentication, that 14% hold personal data without anonymisation or encryption, and that just 25% have a formal incident response plan.
 Article 32 of the UK GDPR requires appropriate technical and organisational measures across all three areas.
-The survey gives the ICO a current baseline for applying that standard, and gives DPOs the data they need to make the case internally for security investment.
+The survey gives the ICO a current baseline against which to apply that standard, and gives DPOs the data they need to make the case internally for security investment.

 The DSIT Cyber Security Breaches Survey 2025/2026, published 30 April 2026, is usually read as a measure of how often UK organisations are attacked.
 It is more useful to read it as a measure of how well they comply with Article 32 of the UK GDPR.
-Only 47% of businesses have deployed two-factor authentication.
-Fourteen per cent hold personal data without encryption or anonymisation.
+Only 47% of businesses require two-factor authentication.
+Fourteen per cent hold personal data without anonymisation or encryption.
 Just 25% have a formal incident response plan.
 These are not projections of future breach risk: they are current measurements of the technical and organisational measures that Article 32 requires controllers and processors to maintain.

 What the survey found

-Phishing attacks remained the most prevalent and most disruptive type of incident: 38% of businesses and 25% of charities experienced at least one such attack, and 51% of businesses that reported any breach had experienced phishing attacks as the sole attack type.
-Ransomware declined from 3% to 1% among businesses, but the proportion of businesses reporting revenue or share value loss increased from 2% to 5%, and reputational damage from 1% to 3%, suggesting that the incidents that do occur are landing harder.
+Phishing attacks were the most prevalent and most disruptive type of incident: 38% of businesses and 25% of charities experienced at least one such attack, and 51% of businesses that reported any breach experienced phishing attacks as the sole attack type (up from 45% in the prior year).
+Ransomware fell from 3% to 1% among businesses, but the proportion of businesses reporting that a breach led to loss of revenue or share value rose from 2% to 5%, and reputational damage from 1% to 3%, suggesting that the incidents that do occur are landing harder.

 Article 32 UK GDPR: the legal standard